Skip to content

 2. Domain name lifecycle

-Domain names are currently licensed for a period of 1, 2, 3, 4 or 5 years.
+Domain names are currently licensed for a period of 1 or 2 years.

 The option to renew a domain name becomes available at 90 days from the expiry date.

-If no renewal is placed, the domain name will enter a suspended state.
+If no renewal is placed, the domain name will enter a suspended state from the expiry date.
 While in this state, any services that were attached to the domain name will no longer be accessible.
-After the expiry date, registrants have a 60-day grace period in which to renew a domain name before the domain name is deleted from the registry and made available for others to register.

-All renewals, whether processed in the 90 days before the expiry date or in the 60-day grace period following the expiry date, will extend the licence by the number of years selected from the expiry date.
+All renewals, whether processed in the 90 days before the expiry date or in the 30-day grace period following the expiry date, will extend the licence by the number of years selected from the expiry date.

 3. Standard renewal process

-The standard renewal process in an opt-in process.
-Renewal reminder notices are issued to both the primary and secondary contact email addresses set at the account level.
+Renewal reminder notices are issued to both the primary and any secondary contact email addresses set against the account.
 Unless renewed in the interim, the notices will be issued at the following intervals:

-• 88 days from the expiry date
+• 90 days from the expiry date

 • 30 days from the expiry date

-• 5 days from the expiry date.
+• 1 days from the expiry date.

 Please note

-5. Automatic renewal process
+4. Automatic renewal process

 To manage automatic renewals for your domain name, do the following: